Rafael Devers Preview, Player Props: Red Sox vs. Nationals

-The Boston Red Sox, including Rafael Devers (.405 on-base percentage in past 10 games, 70 points above season-long percentage), take on starting pitcher MacKenzie Gore and the Washington Nationals at Nationals Park, Wednesday at 7:05 PM ET.
+The Boston Red Sox and Rafael Devers (.452 slugging percentage over his past 10 games, including one homer), battle starting pitcher Patrick Corbin and the Washington Nationals at Nationals Park, Thursday at 4:05 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Nationals.
+In his last game he had a hitless showing (0-for-3) against the Nationals.

 Rafael Devers Game Info & Props vs. the Nationals